officialyenum/Udacity-Problems-Vs-Algorithms/explanation_7.md

 - How i solved this problem ?

-This problem requires that i traverse through a list and update the max and min variables, solution uses the 0(n) complexity to retrieve the max and min values
+This problem requires i use the trie data structure method to add routes, handlers and be able to look them up.

 - TASK 7 : 0(n)